venusonavane/NewWebsite.github.io/README.md

-# NewWebsite
+# New Website
-Repository for website of Prof. Rajkumar Patil Sir
+Repository for website of Prof. Rajkumar Patil Sir.